brevzin/cpp_proposals/2121_do_not_return/do-not-return.md

-Given WG21's guidance that attributes should be ignorable, and WG14's normative rule of the same, it seems like the best course of action is to introduce a new, context-sensitive keyword to indicate that a function will not return.
+Given WG21's guidance that attributes should be ignorable, and WG14's normative rule of the same, it seems like the best course of action is to introduce a new, keyword to indicate that a function will not return.

-For compatibility with C, which already has exactly this feature, we should just adopt the C feature - except while `@[_Noreturn]{.kw}@` is a keyword in C, we can just keep it context-sensitive, preserving the same meaning.
+For compatibility with C, which already has exactly this feature, we should just adopt the C feature.

 This would be a novel direction in C++, since we typically don't use these kinds of names, but as mentioned before, the number of noreturn functions is small so